Index

 ---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|

-The number of first time entrants into the youth justice system – currently at 45 young people aged 10-17 years – is less than one-quarter of that of the number in 2011 when it was 220 first time entrants into the youth justice system.
+The number of first time entrants into the youth justice system – currently at 43 young people aged 10-17 years – is one-fifth of the number in 2011 (when there were 220 first time entrants into the youth justice system in Hull) and almost one-quarter the number in 2023 as there was in 2012 (when there were 170 first time entrants into the youth justice system in Hull).

 Compared with benchmark